Living and Dying

 If the Judge approves of both, the character can attempt the stunt - at a cost of 100 Karma points.
 The first time a power stunt is attempted, a red power FEAT is required for it to succeed.
-As such, the character in question may opt to spend even more Karma in order to allow that to happen.
+As such, the character in question may opt to spend even more Karma to allow that to happen.
 If a power stunt fails on the first attempt, the possibility of making subsequent efforts is up to the Judge.

 But, once that stunt is successful at least once, the character attempting it may develop it into an official use for their power(s).
 This requires nine more successful uses of said stunt, and each additional attempt costs 100 Karma points as well.
 The next four successes must be yellow in color, while the last five merely have to be green (any success will do at this point).

 One secondary ability of Karma is the team pool.
 A team pool is a shared pool of Karma that multiple characters can draw upon in the course of play.
 A team pool may be either temporary or permanent in nature.
-The former generally describes the transient team-ups that super heroes tend to engage in over time, while a permanent pool is one which is maintained by a regular grouping of characters.
+The former generally describes the transient team-ups that super-heroes tend to engage in over time, while a permanent pool is one which is maintained by a regular grouping of characters.